Checks for calibration drift or error are time consuming, difficult to do well manually and sometimes dangerous. Why not automate?

 Automating doesn't mean giving up control.
 Validations/ calibration checks can be triggered to start based on external input, they can be initiated and controlled by the instrument itself and the 8864 can respond to inputs to synchronize with external control.
 See the resources section below for more on trigger types.

 Many of our customers like to have test results available as reports in the morning or at the beginning of shifts.
 Reports or groups of reports can be scheduled to run automatically.
 They can arrive as hard copies on the printer, as emailed files, or in a network folder.
 Say, for example, that you have an analyzer technician just coming on shift.
 He or she can scan the reports for indications of problems and plan their day.
 If the tests passed and no devices are trending toward being out of control then they can go on to other work.
-This would be instead of running the validations manually before any other work can begin or possibly never getting to them that day because other urgent problems cropped up.
+Contrast this with running the validations manually before any other work can begin or possibly never getting to them that day because other urgent problems cropped up.

 Portion of a report showing results of a PS-9 quarterly performance test.